SarthakMakhija/tech-lessons-posts/content/en/blog/cache_line_hash_table/index.md

 The buckets are linearly linked using the `next` field at each index.
 CLHT puts one bucket per CPU cache line, this simply means that the size of each bucket should be equal to the [CPU cache line size](https://docs.rs/crossbeam-utils/latest/crossbeam_utils/struct.CachePadded.html).

-With `entriesPerMapBucket` as 3, the size of a single instance of `bucketOf` is 64 bytes, which is the size of CPU cache line on most of the processors.
+With `entriesPerMapBucket` as 3, the size of a single instance of `bucketOf` is 64 bytes, which is the size of CPU cache line on x86 systems.
 Each instance of `bucketOf` contains three hashes and three entries.

 Each entry is an unsafe pointer to the `entryOf` struct which contains a key/value pair.

 > The abstraction `MapOf` uses unsafe pointers which are later used in atomic pointer operations, like `atomic.StorePointer(&b.entries[i], unsafe.Pointer(newEntry))`.